josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/💔_romance_lens_as_ontology_failure.md

 - complex behaviour is forced into simplistic frames

 In behavioural systems, this often means:

 > **All sustained or textured interaction is treated as “connection.”**

 And connection is then interpreted relationally.

 ---

-## Why romance becomes the default metaphor
+## 💔 Why Romance Becomes the Default Metaphor

 Romance and relationship models are over-represented in behavioural ML because they are: